-Many people might think that they are two lakes due to the difference in colors.
-But in fact, it is a two-colored lake.
+Many people might think that they are two lakes due to their different colors.
+But in fact, they are two lakes.
 The bridge in the middle doesn’t separate the body of water underneath.

 The green and blue lake is not to be missed during your stay in the Azores.
 It is one of the go-to spots on São Miguel island.
 It is even considered one of Portugal’s seven natural wonders.
 In this post, we will tell you all you need to know about the magical Lagoa das Sete Cidades.